hdvos/MEP_db/README.md

 If certain information was not in wikidata, the cell is left blank.

-NOTE: this is only a selection of data from wikidata.
+**NOTE:** this is only a selection of data from wikidata.
 So the limitations of wikidata are the same as the limitations for this data.
 I don't guarantee correctness and completeness of the data.

+Although I don't actively maintain this, you can always contact me with questions.